initOS/odoo-analyse/README.md

 Or if you want to output it to `stdout`:

 `-s -` ..
 Outputs the loaded modules to stdout

-### Loading files
-`-l /path/to/data.json` ..
-Loads the JSON data from a file which you can use for detailed analysis/graphs.
-This serves as a cache-like system to analyse repositories or Odoo installations by first saving the data into a file and then reusing it.

 ### Filtering